Grab, COMELEC launches #OneDestination calling for Filipinos to vote

 This campaign adds to Grab’s long partnership history with the government and non-government organizations, having already taken part in joint efforts with Philippine National Police – Highway Patrol Group (PNP-HPG) , Metropolitan Manila Development Authority (MMDA), the Land Transportation Office (LTO), the Land Transportation Franchising and Regulatory Board (LTFRB), the Philippine Drug Enforcement Agency (PDEA), and NGO’s like Philippine Red Cross (PRC) in the past.

 “Misinformed and disenfranchised voters are one of our top challenges in the Philippines during the election.
-As Grab, our role goes beyond providing safe, seamless, and reliable services to our customers; but to also cultivate a sense of community and unity among our fellow Filipinos.
+As Grab, our role goes beyond providing safe, seamless, and reliable services to our consumers; but to also cultivate a sense of community and unity among our fellow Filipinos.
 Starting todayt, select GrabCar units will be more than mere vehicles of transportation, but vehicles for educating our voters on how to be better informed and guided come election day.
 We will also engage our social media influencers and partners to help disseminate these vital information to the voters and help create an atmosphere of discussion, vigilance, and awareness.
 Now more than ever, we should work together as one solid unit in ensuring that the flames of democracy remains ablaze.
 Through our #OneDestination campaign – in tandem with the Commission on Elections, we aim to inspire every voter’s confidence and trust in our election process, and move the Philippines together, forward towards one vibrant destination,” says Brian Cu Grab Philippines President.

 Media InquiriesContact the Grab media team